sonakshigupta29/particle-mass-regression-ml/README.md

-# Particle Mass Regression using Deep Learning
+<center> # ML4SCI GSoC 2026 – Deep Learning for Particle Mass Regression </center>

+## Context

+This repository contains my implementation of the ML4Sci GSoC 2026 test tasks, focusing on deep learning–based particle mass regression and deployment using ONNX and CMSSW.

 ## Overview